|Services Available on Campus|

 University Computing Services provides extensive computing, and communications facilities to faculty, staff, and students.
 In addition to equipment, experienced personnel and a library of computer programs are available to help with particular problems or training.

-This office provides networked computing services for the campus community, including off-campus Internet dial-up accounts, on-campus network connections, Internet access, network application services, and support.
-File recovery, file conversion, and virus eradication are additional services for sale.
-Students and employees typically purchase their personal networked services directly from this office, although some departments provide similar help to their students at low or no cost.
-Employees should work through their department computer support representative (CSR) to obtain departmental approval and funding for these services.
+CougarNet provides networked computer services for the campus community.
+These services include student e-mail and Route Y support, off-campus Internet dial-up accounts, and on-campus Ethernet connections.
+CougarNet also offers data recover, file conversion, and anti-virus services.
+Students and employees typically purchase their personal Internet access through this office, although some departments provide similar help to their students at low or no cost.

 Monte F. Shelley, Director (192 TMCB, PO Box 26553, 378-5026)

 Student and teacher evaluation services, computer lab services, and consultation regarding computer-based curriculum materials are all offered by Instructional Applications Services.

 Students who are considering the purchase of a personal computer should note the following information:

 Ronald K. Chapman, Director (2514 ELWC, PO Box 27906, 378-4007; fax 378-5921; e-mail: firstname.lastname@example.org.)

 The Counseling and Career Center, a department of Student Life, supports Brigham Young University's mission to help students realize their full potential.
 It is recognized that reaching such potential involves growth and development in emotional, spiritual, social, and physical areas as well as in the intellectual area.
 As students experience the challenge of a university education, they often encounter problems in one or more of these areas that can be disruptive to their happiness and progress in school.
 The professionally trained staff at the Counseling and Career Center offers students a variety of services to help solve such problems when they occur.